 Naau te rourou, naaku te rourou, ka ora ai te iwi.

-Kei te pai press is a publishing project based in the settler colony, New Zealand.
+Kei te pai press is an indigenous led sharing and learning project based in the settler colony, New Zealand.

 Kei te pai press came out of a feeling of impotence, despair and frustration on Waitangi day 2020.